NazaGara/Coyan/coyan_cli/README.md

     - `--timeout-s <TIMEOUT_S>`: Execution timeout for the WMC solver in seconds. [default: 300]
     - `--seed <SEED>`: In which percentage of the last gates start to put the Basic Events if they were not used before. [default: random]
     - `-h, --help`: Print help

+Warn: Options may be outdated, please check using `cargo run <command> -- -h` for the latest options.

 ## WMC solvers